Hi, I’m John Wilkerson.

 The Social Giving Podcast never really got out of the gate.
 I released a few episodes that discussed using social media to encourage people to give to charity.
 It was meant to be a resource for non-profit organizations.

 This blog is built on WordPress using the Acabado Theme with a few minor tweaks.

-I’m using the following plug-ins: Akismet, AMP, amr shortcode any widget, BBSpoiler, Blubrry PowerPress, CryptX, Google Fonts, Jetpack, Pretty Link, SG Optimizer, Social Subscribe and Follow, Ultimate Category Excluder, and WP Forms Lite.
+I’m using the following plug-ins: Akismet, AMP, amr shortcode any widget, BBSpoiler, Blubrry PowerPress, CryptX, Google Fonts, Jetpack, Pretty Link, SG Optimizer, Social Subscribe and Follow, Speed Optimizer, Ultimate Category Excluder, and WP Forms Lite.

 For WordPress hosting, I recommend SiteGround for its ease of use, reliability, and value.
 This blog is currently using a shared hosting plan.

-I record my podcasts using an ATR2100-USB microphone, plugged into my iPad with an Apple Lightning to USB Camera Adapter, or directly into my laptop with a Focusrite Scarlett 2i2.
+I record my podcasts using an ATR2100-USB microphone, plugged into my iPad with an Apple Lightning to USB Camera Adapter, or into my laptop with a Focusrite Scarlett 2i2.
 Recording on the iPad is in Bossjock Studio.